 IMG physicians face several barriers in their goals and aspirations towards a career in academic medicine.

 The steps needed to obtain a residency program in the U.S.

 Definitions, types of mentorship programs, the basics of beginning and maintaining a mentor-mentee relationships and more.

 There are many nuances and other issues which will determine the attainability of an unlimited license to practice medicine in U.S.

 Physicians have an opportunity to work with vetted financial professionals who offer interactive, web-based financial planning services.

 IMGS toolkit contributors

-The toolkit was developed with the assistance of the IMG Section staff and the IMGS Governing Council members.
+The toolkit was developed with the assistance of the IMG Section staff and former or current members of the IMGS Governing Council.

 - Sabesan Karuppiah, MD, MPH

 - Parth Mehta, MD, MPH